 St. John's Rod and Gun Club Activities 2022 (76 Photos)

 A matching plaque will be custom mounted and placed on the banks of the Lomond River later this summer.
-The Lomond River which is on the west coast of our province was another fond destination for Paul's 2nd passion, salmon fishing.
+The Lomond River which is on the west coast of our province was another fond destination for Paul's second passion, salmon fishing.

-In early June we held our annual cleanup day at the club were we shut down all ranges and have club volunteers come out to clean up damage incurred over the winter.
+In early June we held our annual cleanup day at the club were we shut down all ranges and had club volunteers come out to clean up damage incurred over the winter.
 Work includes repairing broken target stands, cutting up blown down trees, clearing ricochet hazards and more.

-The sporting clays group was also busy repairing shooting stands on the 5-stand course and building new covers for semi-permanently installed target throwers on the sporting clays course.
+The Sporting Clays group was busy repairing shooting stands on the 5-stand course.

 Aside from a piece of heavy equipment hired to complete excavation work, the entirety of the project was completed with volunteer labour.
-Fortunately we have a wide variety of trades represented in our club membership, and even more fortunate they willingly volunteered their time and tools over the last 3 years to bring this huge project to conclusion.
+Fortunately we have a wide variety of trades represented in our club membership, and even more fortunate they willingly volunteered their time and tools over the last four years to bring this huge project to conclusion.

 Over the summer I made many trips to the club to cut the grass with my trusty garden tractor.
 Having the alder bushes near Trap D removed and resulting holes patched certainly makes this job a lot easier.

-In July, Bassan, Troy and I set about installing new custom built park benches on the trap field.
+In July, Bassan, Troy and I set to installing new custom built park benches on the trap field.
 We have been continuously replacing picnic tables on the Trap range over the years, these aluminum framed pressure treated board topped benches should last a long time and be easily repaired.

 The following day Bassan and I were back at the club to cut and install pressure treated 2x6 boards to finish out the benches.